Rotator Cuff (cont.)

 - How is the rotator cuff injured?

-- How is rotator cuff disease diagnosed?
+- How do health-care professionals diagnose rotator cuff disease?

-- How is rotator cuff disease treated?
+- What is the treatment for rotator cuff disease?

 - What is the prognosis (outlook) for rotator cuff disease?

 - Is it possible to prevent rotator cuff disease?

 - Find a local Orthopedic Surgeon in your town